 The dream street in Winston-Salem to shop until you drop.
 Chock full of charming boutiques and specialty storefronts.
-Several cafes and snack shops for a quick refuel for browsing such as the delightful destination Lavender and Honey.
-It’s the downtown heart and soul of the city.
+Several cafes and snack shops are great for a quick refuel, such as Lavender and Honey’s delightful destination.

 Historic Bethabara Park

-Bethabara Park is a Moravian settlement that started in 1753, before the community ultimately moved over to Old Salem.
-It’s 183 acres and is a modern-day wildlife preserve.
-Many buildings have been restored to their former glory and charm, such as the Bethabara Moravian Church.
-It also happens to be a hotspot for bird watching, so keep your eyes peeled for beautiful native species.
-The trails that traverse the grounds make for a wonderful day of wandering.
+Restored buildings, such as the Bethabara Moravian Church, live up to their former glory and charm.
+It is also a hotspot for bird watching, so keep your eyes peeled for beautiful native species.
+The trails that traverse the grounds make for a lovely day of wandering.

 step into the past at Mast General Store

-It maintains its original charm and is truly a must visit for that good old Southern spirit.
+It maintains its original charm from decades ago and is a must-visit for that good old Southern spirit.
 As is traditional, they still sell just a little bit of everything, from outdoor gear to local gourmet grits to handcrafted creams and lotions.

-It’s famous for its diverse selection of old-time candy choices which are sure to bring a childlike joy to your heart and mouth.
+It’s famous for its diverse selection of old-time candy choices, sure to bring a childlike joy to your heart and mouth.

 relax at Quarry Park

-A nature filled respite from the city, this park offers some of the best panoramas overlooking the skyline.
-The old quarry after which it’s named is now a rocky pool full of sparkling clear blue waters.
+A nature-filled respite from the city, this park offers some of the best panoramas overlooking the skyline.
+The old quarry after its name is now a rocky pool full of sparkling clear blue waters.
 It was functional from the 1920s to the 1970s.

 walk the Art Trail

 Check out Artivity on the Green in the downtown Arts District for fun and modern outdoor sculptural works.
-There are masterful and whimsical murals adorning many of the walls in the area creating a bright and vibrant city landscape.
+There are masterful and whimsical murals adorning many of the walls in the area, creating a bright and vibrant city landscape.
 Find as many as you can and choose your favorite.

 snap a photo of the Shell Station

-This is the last standing Shell Oil clamshell in the country.
-A quirky relic from the 1930s, it serves a monument to its own era filled with fun and funky memorabilia.
-There were once seven around town as part of an art deco advertisement attempt.
+It is the last standing Shell Oil Clamshell in the country.
+It is a quirky relic from the 1930s, and it serves as a monument to its era filled with fun and funky memorabilia.
+There were seven around town as part of an art deco advertisement attempt.

 check out The Coffee Pot

-A beloved landmark in Winston-Salem, no trip is complete without a stop at the Coffee Pot.
+A beloved landmark in Winston-Salem, no trip is complete without stopping at the Coffee Pot.
 Built in 1858, it’s one of the oldest sights to see in the city.
 It’s over seven feet tall, making it hard to miss and very mysterious.
 It’s become a recognizable symbol of the area.

 Hit Up the Many Breweries

-They produce large volumes in their main facility, including their flagship Hoppyum IPA.
+They produce large volumes in their primary facility, including their flagship Hoppyum IPA.
 Incendiary Brewing is a unique industrial haven set in an old power plant.
 They have a variety of drafts for every desire, from Vienna Amber Lager to Milkshake New England IPA to Honey Blonde Ale.